How to force calling traffic to be proxied across your own server

 Note

-If the proxy URL provided is an invalid URL, the CallClient initialization will fail and will throw errors accordingly.
-The error messages thrown will help you troubleshoot if you run into issues.
+If the proxy URL provided is an invalid URL, the CallClient initialization fails and throws errors accordingly.
+The error messages that are thrown help you troubleshoot if you run into issues.

-The API reference for the CallClientOptions object, and the networkConfiguration property within it can be found here - CallClientOptions.
+For the API reference for the CallClientOptions object, and the networkConfiguration property within it, see CallClientOptions.

-Setting up a signaling proxy middleware in express js
+Set up a signaling proxy middleware in Express.js

-You can also create a proxy middleware in your express js server setup to have all the URLs redirected through it, using the http-proxy-middleware npm package.
+You can also create a proxy middleware in your Express.js server setup to have all the URLs redirected through it by using the http-proxy-middleware npm package.
 The createProxyMiddleware function from that package should cover what you need for a simple redirect proxy setup.
-Here's an example usage of it with some option settings that the SDK needs to have all of our URLs working as expected:
+Here's an example usage of it with some option settings that the SDK needs so that all of our URLs work as expected:

 const proxyRouter = (req) => {